 According to the “National Dairy Council” milk is filled with nine essential nutrients that benefit our health:

-• Calcium: Builds healthy bones and teeth; maintains bone massDairy Cow Milk
+- Calcium:ย Builds healthy bones and teeth; maintains bone mass

-• Protein: Serves as a source of energy; builds/repairs muscle tissue
+- Protein:ย Serves as a source of energy; builds/repairs muscle tissue

-• Potassium: Helps maintain a healthy blood pressure
+- Potassium:ย Helps maintain a healthy blood pressure

-• Phosphorus: Helps strengthen bones and generate energy
+- Phosphorus:ย Helps strengthen bones and generate energy

-• Vitamin D: Helps maintain bones
+- Vitamin D:ย Helps maintain bones

-• Vitamin B12: Maintains healthy red blood cells and nerve tissue
+- Vitamin B12:ย Maintains healthy red blood cells and nerve tissue

-• Vitamin A: Maintains the immune system; helps maintain normal vision and skin
+- Vitamin A:ย Maintains the immune system; helps maintain normal vision and skin

-• Riboflavin (B2): Converts food into energy
+- Riboflavin (B2):ย Converts food into energy

-• Niacin: Metabolizes sugars and fatty acids
+- Niacin:ย Metabolizes sugars and fatty acids

 It is clear that milk has nutritional value.

 That said, there have been studies that show animal protein, including in milk, can be cancer causing (have you seen Forks Over Knives yet?).
-It has been linked to IDDM [insulin-dependent diabetes mellitus in children].
+It has been linked toย IDDM [insulin-dependent diabetes mellitus in children].
 Also, milk and dairy products can reduce a child’s ability to absorb iron.
 Combined with the fact that milk has virtually no iron of its own, the result is an increased risk of iron deficiency.

 Several studies have been published showing a high positive correlation between milk consumption in different countries and rates of death a few years later from CHD [Coronary Heart Disease].
 One investigation showed that countries which reduced milk consumption later had reduced rates of CHD death, while the only country studied which increased its milk consumption [Portugal] had an increased rate of CHD death.

-While rice, soy, hemp, coconut and almond milk make acceptable milk substitutes for vegans, vegetarians and those with lactose intolerance, casein or gluten allergies, there’s a world of difference between these milk substitutes.
-Read on to find out which is better for YOU.
+So, what are your options if you wish to consumeย LESSย (or no) dairy?ยWhile rice, soy, hemp, coconut and almond milk make acceptable milk substitutes for vegans, vegetarians and those with lactose intolerance, casein or gluten allergies, there’s a world of difference between these milk substitutes.ย Read onย to find out which is better for YOU.

 Rice Milk

-Rice Milk SubstituteRice milk is a milk substitute made by blending boiled/cooked rice, brown rice syrup and brown rice starch.
-Manufacturers may then strain the mixture to remove sediment.
+Rice milk is a milk substitute made by blendingย boiled/cooked rice, brown rice syrup and brown rice starch.ย Manufacturers may then strain the mixture to remove sediment.
 Rice milk contains little calcium, little protein and no vitamins, so most manufacturers fortify it with calcium, vitamin A and vitamin D to make its nutritional content more like that of cow’s milk.

 Rice milk contains no animal products, so it’s appropriate for vegans and vegetarians.
 Because rice milk contains no lactose, it can be safely consumed by those who are lactose intolerant.
 Rice milk is also very low in calories and fat; it contains just three grams of fat per serving and about 140 calories per serving.
 Learn how to make your own rice milk with a Blendtec or Vitamix blender!